 Marking a major milestone in home entertainment’s shift to digital formats, video streaming subscription revenues surpassed DVD / Blu-ray sales in the United States for the first time in 2016.
-This trend continued through 2017, when streaming accounted for nearly half of consumer spending on home entertainment.
-While U.S. consumers spent $9.55 billion on subscriptions to services such as Netflix (up 31 percent compared to 2016), DVD and Blu-ray sales dropped 14 percent to $4.72 billion, according to the Digital Entertainment Group's year-end report.
+This trend continued through 2018, when subscription-based streaming accounted for more than half of consumer spending on home entertainment.
+While U.S. consumers spent $12.9 billion on subscriptions to services such as Netflix

-Looking at the home entertainment market as a whole, it is clear that the future of video distribution is digital.
-While consumer spending on streaming subscriptions and electronic sell-through increased in 2017, all physical formats, both sell-through and rental, suffered double-digit declines.
-Digital distribution models now account for two thirds of home entertainment spending and surpassed box office earnings for the first time last year.
+Looking at the home entertainment market as a whole, it is clear that the future of video distribution for home use is digital.
+While consumer spending on streaming subscriptions and electronic sell-through continued to increase in 2018, all physical formats, both sell-through and rental, suffered double-digit declines.
+Digital distribution models now account for three quarters of total home entertainment spending and surpassed box office earnings for the second consecutive year in 2018.